blues/note-arduino/README.md

     version string should follow the form "\<major\>.\<minor\>.\<patch\>" (e.g.
     `1.6.4`).
 This value will be used by the Arduino Library Manager.

-### GitHub Release
+### Arduino Library Manager Release

 Publishing a release on GitHub will trigger the Arduino Library Manager.
-The Arduino Library Manager will then look to the `library.properties` file, and generate a release based on the `version` value it finds there.
-It should be noted, the version on GitHub is not evaluated by the Arduino Library Manager.
+The Arduino Library Manager will look to the `library.properties` file, and generate a release based solely on the `version` value it finds there.

+_**NOTE:** The GitHub version is not evaluated by the Arduino Library Manager._

 ## More Information